dcos-terraform/terraform-gcp-dcos/docs/INSTALL.md

 ## Initialize Terraform

-Run this command below to have Terraform initialized from this repository.
-There is **no git clone of this repo required** as Terraform performs this for you.
+Use the following command to initialize Terraform from this repository.
+There is no git clone of this repo required as Terraform performs this for you.

 ```
 curl -O https://raw.githubusercontent.com/dcos-terraform/terraform-gcp-dcos/master/docs/quickstart/main.tf